 "I blew up at him.
 We are going to have a meeting in the lobby of your hotel."
-It was a Whatsapp text message from my sister.
-We had all flown to Singapore to spend Thanksgiving with my mom and Graham (the him my sister was referring to).
-My sister had unleashed months worth of pent up frustration/anger on Graham.
+It was a Whatsapp text message from a family member.
+We had all flown to Singapore to spend Thanksgiving with my mom and Graham (the him my family member was referring to).
+This family member had unleashed months worth of pent up frustration/anger on Graham.
 I couldn't blame her.
 I just watched as Edgar (my hubby) calmly spoke to Graham trying to mediate the whole situation.
 I didn't cry, instead I just comforted my sobbing sister.
-Ok, I did peel some skin on the side of my thumb (my go to stress coping mechanism), but overall thanks to all the theta healing® work I had done, I was in a better emotional state to support my sister.
+Ok, I did peel some skin on the side of my thumb (my go to stress coping mechanism), but overall thanks to all the theta healing® work I had done, I was in a better emotional state to support this family member.

 "I hate you.
 I don't want you to hang out with us.
-I just wanna spend time with my mom," my sister had said to Graham through tears.
+I just wanna spend time with my mom," my family member had said to Graham through tears.
 I could see she had trouble welcoming Graham into our family.
 He was taking good care of my mom in Singapore, it was clear to see.
-However, just as we had trouble welcoming you dementia into our family, well, I think it will take time for my sister to welcome Graham into our family.
+However, just as we had trouble welcoming you dementia into our family, well, I think it will take time for my family member to welcome Graham into our family.

 WHY DID MY MOM CHOOSE YOU?